-Further details are included within the Directors' Report on pages 4 to 5, and note 2.2 to the financial statements.
+Further details are included within the accounting policies and notes 11 and 12 to the financial statements.

-audit responded to the of going concern. key audit matter
+How the scope of our audit responded to the key audit matter

-How the scope of our We obtained an understanding of the key controls related to the assessment
+We obtained an understanding of the key controls related to the recoverability of debtors from group undertakings.